mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 1. **The Living History:** Seraphina agrees to share pre-Worldrend knowledge—but wants something in return.
 2. **The Preparation:** She's making final arrangements before her death.
 Some tasks require outside help.
 3. **Celestine's Herald:** Seraphina needs messengers to the Feywild to contact her old friend.
-4. **The World-Splitter:** She knows where another fragment lies.
+4. **The Ancient Artifact:** She knows where another fragment lies.
 Retrieving it could be salvation or catastrophe.
 5. **The Warning Delivered:** With her death approaching, she's ready to share her prophecy about the coming crisis.
 The party may be central to it.

 ---